-This component builds on the previous semester's learning and offers more advanced case-based learning and treatment planning.
-Clinical learning will include orthodontics, fixed prosthodontics (conventional and resinbonded bridges), and dental materials.
+This course builds on the previous semester's learning and offers more advanced case-based learning and treatment planning.
+Clinical learning will include orthodontics, fixed prosthodontics (conventional and resin-bonded bridges), and dental materials.
 Students will have opportunity to observe cases being treated in surgical wards, medical wards and operation theatres, and to develop further in radiology.